JiatongWangAlex/Maximinus_Thrax_Database_Explorer_Streamlit_v2/README.md

 ## Software Disclaimer

-AI/LLM USE DISCLAIMER: The dataset and data structure of the database behind this GUI is FULLY HUMAN MADE AND HUMAN DESIGNED as part of the research process for my BA thesis.
+AI/LLM USE DISCLAIMER: The dataset and data structure queried by this GUI is FULLY HUMAN MADE AND HUMAN DESIGNED as part of my BA thesis.

-I have written the SQL queries used in the backend of this software(i.e. the core logic of the software), and coded most of the elements which only involve native Streamlit features.
+I have designed the webapp, written the SQL queries used in the backend of this software, and coded most of the elements which only involve native Streamlit features.

-HOWEVER, as I am not a CS student and this is not a CS thesis, while I have some knowledge of Python and SQL, I accepted input from a LLM when making this software, specifically for managing session states and writing the JavaScript and HTML snippets for introducing behaviors not native to Streamlit.
-(Specifically clearing user input after every search, and also scrolling users down to the Results viewer or Map viewer automatically after every search).
+HOWEVER, as I am not a CS student and this is not a CS thesis, while I have some knowledge of Python and SQL, I accepted input from a LLM when implementing and debugging this software, specifically for managing session states and the JavaScript and HTML snippets for introducing behaviors not native to Streamlit (These are used to clear user input after every search, and also scroll users down to the Results viewer or Map viewer automatically after every search).

 I have extensively tested the behavior of this Webapp myself; I believe it does execute all queries as I intended.